lleon95/NFC_Points_Service/Readme.txt

         For example:
             * PaymentRequest: this API substract credit from the user's account.
                 URL: /readers/substractPointsRequest
-                PARAMS: lectorID, cardID, cardToken, lectorToken, points
+                PARAMS: readerID, cardID, cardToken, readerToken, points
                 RETURN: cardID, error, result: {pointsAmountRemaining, pointsSubstracted}
     - Error coding:
         Instead expressing the errors using text, we could coded them in order to compress them and ease their transmition.
         For example:
             * error[10] = "Some parameters are missing"
     - Definitions:
-        One needs to define some constants, such as lectorID, points, etc. These constants should be saved in a definitions file named "definitions.js" or "definitions.py".
+        One needs to define some constants, such as readerID, points, etc. These constants should be saved in a definitions file named "definitions.js" or "definitions.py".
 It will ease the changes in further implementations.
     - Security Standards:
         MiFare will be used as technology in our NFC cards.
 This implies assign a cardToken into the memory of each card as basic